1977 Greek parliamentary election

 Parliamentary elections were held in Greece on 20 November 1977.
-After Prime Minister Constantine Karamanlis called for early elections, his New Democracy party suffered a significant loss of power.
-However, Karamanlis managed to secure an absolute majority in the Parliament.
+After Prime Minister Konstantinos Karamanlis called for early elections, his New Democracy party lost a large number of seats, yet still retain an absolute majority in the Parliament.
 The big surprise was the success of PASOK, whose socialistic rhetoric remained radical.
-Because of PASOK's success, the Centrists (Union of the Democratic Centre, ΕDIK, former Center Union - New Forces) led again by Georgios Mavros lost half of their power.
+Because of PASOK's success, the Centrists (Union of the Democratic Centre, EDIK, former Center Union - New Forces) led again by Georgios Mavros) lost half of their power.
 As a result, Andreas Papandreou, PASOK's leader, became a prominent figure in Greek politics.
 The Communists (Communist Party of Greece) and the Nationalists managed to amplify their support.

 Future Prime Minister of Greece, Antonis Samaras first won a seat in parliament at this election.